-The Castle webhooks can power automated notifications to your customers when there is some action they need to take in order to secure their account.
+To keep your customers in the loop, the Castle webhooks can power automated notifications when there is some action they need to take in order to secure their account.
 Your app listens for these webhooks so that it knows when to send an end user notification, usually in the form of an email, and what information it should include in that notification.

 When the location of a device can be determined at login, the notification to the customer can use this information to help the user decide whether a specific login attempt could have originated from one of their devices.
 The webhooks pass a